NEZNAMY/TAB/.github/wiki/feature_guide_nametags.md

 ```

 # Limitations
 * [1.5 - 1.12.2] Prefix/suffix length is limited to 16 characters (including color codes).
+Any characters beyond that will be cut to prevent players getting disconnected.
 * [1.13+] The name can only have one code.
 That is either color or magic code (such as &4 or &l), but not both.
 * The name cannot be effectively changed and the plugin doesn't offer it.
 * Name does not support RGB codes.
 Any used RGB colors will be rounded to the nearest legacy code.